 EDUCATION

-Matias Ortiz-Martinez (76 Words)
+Matias Age and age segment needed(76 Words)

 Remote learning is a challenge for students and parents alike, but for a child like Matias who needs speech therapy, it can be even more complex.
 When schools went remote, Matias could have fallen through the cracks.
 But thanks to his dedicated Children’s Aid staff from our Bronx Early Childhood Center, Matias’ mom and dad say he is making real progress in his speech and learning abilities because of our regular FaceTime sessions and Zoom meetings.

-Kendra Crosdale (77 Words)
+Kendra Age and age segment needed(77 Words)

 The first in her family to attend college, Kendra is a freshman at Clark Atlanta University.
 That path was paved by Children’s Aid programs, tutors, mentors, and scholarships.
 In high school, Kendra participated in nearly a dozen of our initiatives and activities, including college prep programs and internship opportunities.
 During COVID-19, Kendra gained summer job experience by staffing our pandemic relief hotline to help families, and received assistance navigating college enrollment when her freshman year went virtual.